francesco-sodano/itsarag/README.md

 * Bicep
 * YAML

-Feel free to use any other tools/extensions you think are necessary for your development environment and could help you to complete the challenges.
+Feel free to use any other tools/extensions you deem necessary for your development environment and could help in completing the challenges.

 Have fun! 🚀🚀